junhypark/Tomato/README.md

 # 0. Instruction

-* If you want to make a barrier free movie, you should prepare a "_*.mp4_" file & "_*.docx_" file which is movie scenario."
+* If you want to make a barrier free movie, you should prepare  "_*.mp4_" file and "_*.docx_" file(which is movie scenario).
-*
+* When movie and scenario file are prepared, you have to put your files in "input" folder.

-* Scenario file which is docx file
+* Then, just run "run.sh" on the Linux OS.
+We recommend to use Ubuntu 20.04.

         Enter Movie path